Pneumatics

 Pneumatic (compressed-air) fireless locomotives like this were often used to haul trains in mines, where steam engines posed a risk of explosion.
 This one is preserved H.K.
 Porter, Inc. No. 3290 of 1923.

-Pneumatics (from Greek πνεῦμα pneuma 'wind, breath') is the use of gas or pressurized air in mechanical systems.
+Pneumatics (from Greek πνεῦμα pneuma 'wind, breath') is the use of gas or pressurized air to create mechanical motion in mechanical systems.

 Pneumatic systems used in industry are commonly powered by compressed air or compressed inert gases.
-A centrally located and electrically-powered compressor powers cylinders, air motors, pneumatic actuators, and other pneumatic devices.
+A centrally located and electrically powered compressor powers cylinders, air motors, pneumatic actuators, and other pneumatic devices.
 A pneumatic system controlled through manual or automatic solenoid valves is selected when it provides a lower cost, more flexible, or safer alternative to electric motors, and hydraulic actuators.

 Pneumatics also has applications in dentistry, construction, mining, and other areas.

 History

 Although the early history of pneumatics is somewhat unclear, blowguns are often considered the earliest pneumatic device, being created independently by various indigenous groups around the world.
 Bellows are an early form of air compressor used primarily for smelting and forging.
 Ctesibius of Alexandria is often considered the father of pneumatics, "who worked in the early 3rd century BCE and invented a number of mechanical toys operated by air, water, and steam under pressure."
 Though no documents written by Ctesibius survive, he is thought to have heavily influenced Philo of Byzantium while writing his work, Mechanical Syntaxis, as well as Vitruvius in De architectura.
 In the first century BC, the ancient Greek mathematician Hero of Alexandria compiled recipes for dozens of contraptions in his work Pneumatics.
 It has been speculated that much of this work can be attributed to Ctesibius.
 The pneumatic experiments described in these ancient documents later inspired the Renaissance inventors of the thermoscope and the air thermometer, devices which relied upon the heating and cooling of air to move a column of water up and down a tube.

 German physicist Otto von Guericke (1602–1686) invented the vacuum pump, a device that can draw out air or gas from the attached vessel.
 He demonstrated the vacuum pump to separate the pairs of copper hemispheres using air pressures.